Businesses regularly inquire about partnerering with Skyworks Marketing on a 100% or partial Pay-for-Performance (P4P) basis for leads or sales.

 Regardless, there’s still a testing evolution involved to establish proof of concept.
 And whose going to do the testing?

-If you present the idea to a Venture Capital firm, or a Pay-For-Performance partner, like our company, the merits of your idea will be weighed against a number of variables, which boil down to risk vs. reward.
+If you present the idea to a Venture Capital firm, or a Pay-For-Performance partner, like Skyworks Marketing, the merits of your idea will be weighed against a number of variables, which all boil down to risk vs. reward.
 The better a case can be made that your business is a low-risk, high-reward opportunity, the more likely you would be funded by a Venture Capitalist or that you might be deemed a desirable Pay-for-Performance partner, in which we would invest resources.

 The reality is that in many cases, the great idea that you are proposing to gain support and resources for your business, is probably not as low-risk, high-reward as you might envision.